-- The Ministry of Agriculture and Forestry is the managing authority for the rural development program of Mainland Finland and is responsible for broadband projects funded from the rural development program.
+- The Ministry of Agriculture and Forestry is the managing authority for the rural development programme of Mainland Finland and is responsible for broadband projects funded from the rural development programme.

-- The Agency for Rural Affairs is responsible for the implementation and monitoring of broadband projects funded by the rural development program.
+- The Agency for Rural Affairs is responsible for the implementation and monitoring of broadband projects funded by the rural development programme.

-- Regional councils, the Centre for Economic Development, Transport and the Environment and municipalities are also involved in the implementation of publicly subsidized broadband projects.
+- Regional councils, the Centre for Economic Development, Transport and the Environment and municipalities are also involved in the implementation of publicly subsidised broadband projects.

 Main aims and measures for broadband development